Current Request for Tenders

 Attachment 11 – Scope Global Services Agreement Template

-*Note: Only registered Tenderers will receive any agenda to the RFT.
+*Note: Only registered Tenderers will receive any addenda to the RFT.

-This Short Course will support for up to 20 participants.
+This Short Course will support up to 20 participants.

-The Short Course will be delivered via blended delivery over four months, commencing in April 2025 and completing no later than June 2025.
+The Short Course will be delivered via blended delivery, commencing in December 2025 and completing no later than April 2026.

 Further details are outlined in the tender documents below: